qxxa/instaclaimer/README.md

 ## Note
 - If your account has 2FA, you will need to disable it to use the script <br> (support for login of accounts with 2FA will be added in the future).
-- You'll need to use high-quality HTTPS proxies.
+- You'll need to use high-quality residential proxies.
 Otherwise, run the script without proxy.
 Free proxies won't work.
 - The recommended number of threads is around 2-5 without proxies.
 With proxies, you can set a higher number of threads.
 - This script does not have the 14 day bypass which is needed to swap usernames.